 Norway historically has been involved in global affairs.
 During World War II, it abandoned its principle of neutrality after Nazi Germany invaded Norway in April 1940 (see History and Myth).
 Norway generally has good relations with most countries and prioritizes peace and freedom globally.
 For example, it organized confidential talks between Israeli and Palestinian negotiators in 1993 that led to the signing of the Oslo Peace Accords (see History and Myth).
-During the more recent 2023-25 Israel-Hamas conflict in Gaza, Norway has stressed the importance of adhering to humanitarian and international law and the protection of and the Organization for Security and Co-operation in Europe.
+During the more recent 2023-25 Israel-Hamas conflict in Gaza, Norway has stressed the importance of adhering to humanitarian and international law and the protection of civilians.

+Regional Relations: Norway is a member of political and economic regional organizations like the European Economic Area (EEA), European Free Trade Association (EFTA), and the Organization for Security and Co-operation in Europe.
 Sharing a common history dating back millennia (see History and Myth), Norway has maintained close ties with its Nordic neighbors - Denmark, Iceland, Finland, Sweden, Åland, the Faroe Islands, and Greenland - and is part of the Nordic Council (an official body for inter-parliamentary cooperation among the Nordic countries).
 Relations between the Nordic countries are defined by close cooperation and resolution of internal conflict by peaceful means.
 Norway is active in several policy areas, like sustainable development of the Arctic, gender equality, and healthy food systems.
 "Our Vision 2030" is a cooperative goal among Nordic countries to become the world's most sustainable and integrated region by 2030.